 Registering for Classes

 Re-admit students are allowed to register for classes once all students who are currently enrolled have had a chance to register for the coming semester.
 Typically this occurs near mid-November for spring semesters and mid-April for fall semesters.
 Students must be registered by the end of the first day of classes each semester.
-Please check with the Admissions or Registrar's Office for exact dates.
+Please check with the Admissions Office or Residential Academic Services for exact dates.

 If there are no holds on your student record, your re-admit paperwork can usually be processed the same day it is all received by the Admissions Office (keep in mind, though, that transcripts need to be sent by the college you attended and not hand-delivered).
-Once it is processed you will be given a Permit to Register, which you will take to the Registrar's Office to receive a registration packet.
-Please keep in mind that offices close at 5 p.m.
+Once it is processed you will be given a Permit to Register, which you will take to Residential Academic Services to receive a registration packet.
+Please be aware that offices close at 5 p.m.
 We encourage you to check with the Admissions Office to ensure that all paperwork is in order before coming to campus to register.

 You will need to schedule a meeting with your academic adviser to assist you with course selection and sign your registration form before you can complete your registration.
-If you have changed majors or are unsure who your academic adviser is, the Registrar's Office can assist you in making that connection.
+If you have changed majors or are unsure who your academic adviser is, Residential Academic Services can assist you in making that connection.

 Clearing up Holds